houzf/empirical_thermal_conductivity/README.md

-# empirical_thermal_conductivity
+# Empirical estimation of thermal conductivity
 Estimate the thermal conductivity using empirical models including the Clarke’s, Cahill’s, and  Slack's models.

-# The basic equation used in the estimation of thermal conducivity
+# The basic equations

 * Clarke model